 - The district/BOCES’s commitment and reasoning for having/continuing to have a NYSED-approved program.
 Ensure district administration and guidance are aware of and involved in the program development process.

-- The feasibility of offering/continuing to offer the NYSED-approved program given current labor market needs.
+- The appropriateness of offering/continuing to offer the NYSED-approved program given current labor market needs.

-- Accessibility for all students to the approved program.
-If the self-study finds that barriers exist for students, a plan must be developed and documented that details what steps will be taken to address the identified barriers.
+- Accessibility for all students to enroll and succeed in the approved program.
+If the self-study finds that barriers exist for students, a plan must be developed to document the steps to be taken to address the identified barriers.